MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md

 Also, we recommend that you set the value of the Enabled attribute to True in the Updates element.
 If you set the value of the Enabled attribute to False, Office 365 clients can still receive updates from Configuration Manager.
 But, users won't see any notifications when updates are pending.

 Then, use the Office Deployment Tool and the configuration.xml file to install, for example, Office 365 ProPlus.
 If you've already installed Office 365 clients to your users, you can run the Office Deployment Tool with the configuration.xml on those computers to update the configuration.
 But, a better choice to configure computers that are already deployed might be Group Policy.

-<a name="BKMK_GP"> </a>
-### Method 2: Use Group Policy to enable Office 365 clients to receive updates from Configuration Manager

-You can enable Configuration Manager to manage Office 365 client updates on specific computers by using Group Policy.
-This does the same thing as setting the OfficeMgmtCOM attribute to True in the configuration.xml file used by the Office Deployment Tool.
-But, with Group Policy, you can apply this setting to multiple computers, an organizational unit (OU), or a domain.

-To use Group Policy to enable this capability, you do the following:

-- Download and install the [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center.

-- Enable the **Office 365 Client Management** policy setting.
-You can find this policy setting under Computer Configuration\\Policies\\Administrative Templates\\Microsoft Office 2016 (Machine)\\Updates.

 <a name="BKMK_Package"> </a>
 ## Contents of the Office 365 client update package for WSUS